watchernyu/setup-mujoco-gym-for-DRL/setting_up_hpc_mujoco.md

 mkdir .mujoco
 ```
 and put mjpro150 folder into this folder also put in your liscense.
-NOTE: THE HPC IS RUNNING LINUX SYSTEM, MEANING IF YOU USE MAC/WINDOWS, YOU CANNOT JUST COPY YOUR MUJOCO BINARY (MAC/WINDOWS VERSION) INTO THE HPC MACHINES.
+**NOTE**: THE HPC IS RUNNING LINUX SYSTEM, MEANING IF YOU USE MAC/WINDOWS, YOU CANNOT JUST COPY YOUR MUJOCO BINARY (MAC/WINDOWS VERSION) INTO THE HPC MACHINES.
 Instead, you should download the linux version of mujoco binary from the mujoco website on your machine and then transfer to hpc using Filezella, or download it from mujoco website to hpc directly, using sth like wget.

 4.
 add additional library path line to .bashrc,
 you can just run the following command to do this (or you can just try import mujoco_py in python and follow the mujoco_py error message.):
 `echo 'export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/gpfsnyu/home/<YOUR USER NAME>/.mujoco/mjpro150/bin' >> ~/.bashrc`
-NOTE: `<YOUR USER NAME>` should be your netid, please change that part.
-Note that you should use single quotation marks '', don't use double quotation, otherwise the line added to your .bashrc will be different.
+**NOTE**: `<YOUR USER NAME>` should be your netid, please change that part. **NOTE** that you should use single quotation marks '', don't use double quotation, otherwise the line added to your .bashrc will be different.

 5.